 During your consultation, Dr. Salemy will ask a number of questions about your aesthetic goals, expectations and medical history, and will examine the areas you wish to have treated.
 Dr. Salemy will then make recommendations about whether or not liposuction is the right procedure to help you achieve your goals.
 If it is not, he will explain why and offer alternative solutions that are better suited to your expectations.

 This is also the time to ask questions, review before and after liposuction photos and discuss any concerns you may have.
-You should also discuss cost, financing, scheduling availability and post-op care.
+You should also discuss liposuction costs, financing, scheduling availability and post-op care.

 Here are some great questions to ask when considering liposuction.